Sour Powder Names: What Are They Called Around the World?

 Use Cases: Curries, chutneys, and vegetable stir-fries.

-Target Audience: Indian cuisine lovers and those looking for a dairy-free alternative.
+Target Audience: Indian cuisine lovers and those who want tangy flavor without refrigeration.

 Suitable Occasions: Everyday meals, family dinners, and festive occasions.